 Optional Toppings: avocado, lime wedges, jalapeño, shredded cabbage, radish, grated cheese or Mexican sour cream.

 - Set instant pot to “Saute” function ( If cooking on the stovetop see notes)

 - Heat oil and add onion and garlic, stirring.
 Once tender and fragrant, add green chilies and tomato paste.
 Add chili powder, cumin, salt, oregano and ground chipotle.

 - Add chicken, broth and cooked hominy.

-- Give a good stir and set instant pot to “high”, for 14 minutes.
+- Give a good stir and set instant pot to high pressure, for 14 minutes.

 - Add the lime juice.
 Adjust spice level and salt.
 If your hominy was not salted, you will most likely need more.
 As this sits on “warm”, flavors will meld and get better.
 Leftovers, even better!

-- Serve with sour cream, avocado, lime, jalapeño or shredded cabbage.
-(I like sour cream)
+- Serve with avocado, lime, jalapeño, shredded cabbage or radish, and sour cream.

 Originally I tried making this with dried hominy and it didn’t cook all the way through.
 Then I read that you should discard water that dried hominy cooks in or soaks in.
 So I ended up using dried hominy that I cooked earlier (draining the cooking liquid).
 I loved the texture of the dried hominy best – little heartier and toothsome.